1. Introduction

 - Subsides on Farm Net Income: like the previous one but in this case, the aid is related to the farm net income.

-- Farm Net Income per working unit: like the previous one but in this case, the FNI is related to the work unit (AWU).
+- Farm Net Income per working unit: like the previous one but in this case, the FNI is related to the working unit (AWU).

 - Liquidity ratio (Lr): represents short-term solvency, as it measures the farm’s ability to fulfill its short-term financial commitments.